Ovid/moosex-extended/README.md

 - No `namespace::autoclean`

-    It's very frustratting when running under the debugger and doing this:
+    It's very frustrating when running under the debugger and doing this:

     ```perl
         13==>       my $total = sum(3,4,5);